vlmaier/vlmaier.github.io/collections.md

 <h3>Books</h3>

 When I'm not playing video games, I'm reading.
 In 2024, I started listening to audiobooks.
-I used to be really skeptical about audiobooks, but I've grown to love them by doing something else at the same time that doesn't keep my mind occupied.
+I used to be really skeptical about audiobooks, but I've grown to love them by doing something else at the same time that does not keep my mind occupied.
 Nevertheless, for each book I have read or listened to I allow myself to place a book-related sticker on this page.